opinion

 I don’t blame Visa or Mastercard for putting controls in place, as they too are under scrutiny in supporting our industry, but understanding that does nothing to ease our pain.
 Fortunately, a potential solution has been developing over the past few years: pay-by-bank transactions.
 This alternative payment method is growing in popularity, so this month, we will look at pay-by-bank options, their benefits and where you can find them.

-Pay-by-bank transactions cost less than card transactions, since processing fees are lower, and pay-by-bank can be faster due to real-time or near-real-time settlements.
+Pay-by-bank costs less than card transactions, since processing fees are lower, and it can be faster due to real-time or near-real-time settlements.

 Fee Frustration